algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_1.md

 2. Missing Team Member
    - One team member was absent for the first four days.
 3. application Design
-   - Some of us hadn't prior experience designing an application.
+   - Some of us didn't have prior experience designing an application.
 We need to learn quickly and efficiently.
 4. Bubble Learning
    - The software engineers need to familiarize themselves with Bubble, a new no code tool.